 We visited our Calming Corner, as the manual instructed us to, daily.
 And not when we were mid-meltdown, but when we were feeling calm.
 We talked about the emotions in the games and we practiced the calming strategies.
 It was fun.
 These were games to her, and to me, they were little rays of hope.

 We were building our connection, I could feel it.
-My daughter was transforming, and so was I. Within days, she was having an easier time recognizing her feelings, and by the end of the first week, we were down to 3 meltdowns a day.
+My daughter was transforming, and I was, too.
+Within days, she was having an easier time recognizing her feelings, and by the end of the first week, we were down to 3 meltdowns a day.

 And then, after two months using the tools, the above video happened — my daughter was actually going to our calming space all on her own and using the tools.